rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 !!! quote "Isaiah 49:6"
     Indeed He says, "It is too small a thing that You should be My Servant To raise up the tribes of Jacob, And to restore the preserved ones of Israel; I will also give You as a light to the Gentiles, That You should be My salvation to the ends of the earth."

-!!! quote "Isaiah 49:13"
-    Sing, O heavens!
-Be joyful, O earth!
-And break out in singing, O mountains!
-For the LORD has comforted His people, And will have mercy on His afflicted.

 And the Lord will not forget His people.
 He will not forget Israel.